actck/nodebb-plugin-cdn/README.md

     npm install nodebb-plugin-cdn

-After installation put your CDN's URL and Enable it in the control panel and then restart your forum.
+After installation please put your CDN's URL and Enable it in the control panel and then restart your forum.

 Has problem ?
 You can contact by following ways.<br/>
 1. Email: actck@hotmail.com<br/>